BryceShearn/FoodTruckProject/src/com/skilldistillery/foodtruck/README.md

 ### Lessons Learned

-* I am having a really rough time pulling everything together.
-I've tried using agile work flow, Visual Paradigm and While i understand the majority of the content individually when it comes time to create a new project with nothing to work off of I can't seem to find a place to start.
-I study at least 20 hours on top of the course work reviewing information passed.
-I just cant seem to put it all together in the grand scheme of things.
-I will work on finding new ways to construct flow-processes.

 * Being able to separate classes allows for easily locating and separating aspects of programs.
 When coupling this aspect using constructors this allows for fixes to be easily located, pin-pointed, and addressed without having to dig for issues as they arise.
 If future modifications are required in a program constructors can be modified easily as they are pre-established.

 # FoodTruckProject